matthiku/buildingAPI/README.md

 # buildingAPI
 RESTful API to access the  "building events and control" database

-Access provided for web frontend and backend control and monitoring programs
+Provides access for web frontend and backend control or monitoring programs